 Depending on your needs, we will recommend some of the following CBT-I techniques:

-The UCLA Insomnia Clinic offers a program composed of 8 weekly group sessions of MBBT-I, a behavioral treatment for insomnia that we have developed based on Mindful Awareness Practices program (MAPs).
-In MBBT-I, patients learn the principles and practices of mindfulness, develop their personal mindfulness practices, apply mindfulness principles in their daily lives, learn skills to improve their sleep and gain support through other group members and the facilitator.
+The UCLA Insomnia Clinic offers a program composed of 8 weekly sessions of MBBT-I, a behavioral treatment for insomnia that we have developed based on Mindful Awareness Practices program (MAPs).
+In MBBT-I, patients learn the principles and practices of mindfulness, develop their personal mindfulness practices, apply mindfulness principles in their daily lives, learn skills to improve their sleep and gain support through interactions with therapists.
 We have extensively studied MBBT-I and, our research has demonstrated that this behavioral treatment is effective in improving insomnia.
-Our MBBT-I groups are facilitated by licensed clinical psychologists who have intensive training and experience in teaching mindfulness and providing group therapy.
+Our MBBT-I sessions are facilitated by licensed clinical psychologists who have intensive training and experience in teaching mindfulness and providing psychotherapy.

 Mindfulness is paying attention to our present moment experience with openness, curiosity, and a willingness to be with what is.
 As we do this, we will begin to understand our bodies and minds better and not be so reactive in our daily life to thoughts, emotions, and physical sensations.
 We will have more space or choice in our life.
 Mindfulness is not about feeling a particular state or having a specific kind of experience.
 With mindfulness, we develop a quality of attention that can be present no matter what is happening.
 This will help us to have more peace, ease, and balance in our lives.
 In MBBT-I, we start with awareness of our breathing, and each week, we open our awareness more and more to all of our experiences, including sounds, bodily sensations, emotions, thoughts, and mental states.
 In addition to learning the practice of mindfulness, we will also learn tools to improve the quality of sleep.